7 Best Cameras for Capturing 360 Content in 2020

 Nikon D780

-The Nikon D780 has high praise for being one of the best DSLRs on the market currently.
+The Nikon D780 is highly praised for being one of the best DSLRs on the market.

 With better resolution and ISO than its predecessors, phase-detection autofocus, and dual SL memory card slots, the D780 is simply more refined.